sachinkundu/ckanonazurepaas/README.md

 CKAN frontend UI is now available on localhost:5000 using port forwarding to the frontend container.

 ### Deploying to Azure Container Instances
+You can use the following two methods to deploy the container stack

+### Using YAML specification
 You can use ``frontend-ui/aci.yaml`` to deploy the whole stack to Azure Container Instances.

 Assuming you have a resource group called ``ckan`` you use